X

 A photo of a four-year-old in a patchwork dress stood watch at the bottom of my email list.
 “Alanna is visiting her father’s grave for the first time,” wrote Roberta Willis in the accompanying email.
 “Her father (my son) SPC James A Willis III was killed while on active duty on November 15, 2011.”

-Although the SpouseBuzz photo contest ended months before, I couldn’t just file the picture.
+Although a SpouseBuzz photo contest we ran had ended months before, I couldn’t just file the picture.
 Maybe because little girls shouldn’t look so sad.
 Maybe because mothers shouldn’t have to bury their sons or daughters.

-When I heard that September 30 is Gold Star Mothers Day, I found myself thinking of this picture again and reached out to Mrs. Willis who is also a military spouse.
+When I heard the last Sunday of September is Gold Star Mothers Day, I found myself thinking of this picture again and reached out to Mrs. Willis who is also a military spouse.
 She reached back immediately:

 I wish I had some incredible words of wisdom to share with your readers.The sadness and bewilderment reflected in Alanna’s face that day kind of says it all.
 Not just for her, but for all of us.
 I guess that is why I felt compelled to share the picture.